soumik-shu/soumik-shu/README.md

 ## Goal to achieve before the end of the first year:
-❖ Become a specialist on Codeforces.
+❖ Become a specialist on Codeforces
-❖ Develop my portfolio website independently.
+❖ Develop my portfolio website independently